 Here’s how to make felt ball + wood bead tree ornaments:

 - Plan your ornaments by laying out your felt pom poms and wooden beads into lines.
-I like to mix up different colours and textures so that each ornament is slightly different.
+I like to mix up different colors and textures so that each ornament is slightly different.

 - Measure out and cut a length of string for the first felt ornament.
 A length of string that’s between 45 – 60 cm (1.5 feet – 2 feet) works well for each ornament.